Travel Policy and Procedures

 If a coach chooses to bring in guest players for tournaments, etc. it is the team’s responsibility to order the necessary uniforms in advance and pay for same out of team funds.

-Coaches, beginning in the fall, should notify the club of the tournaments they are participating in and the results.
-The purpose of this is to enable the travel program to publish information on team performance on the website or in the PSC newsletter.
+Coaches, beginning in the fall, should notify the Club of the tournaments they are participating in and the results.
+The purpose of this is to enable the travel program to publish information on team performance on the website.
 This can be shared with all travel players, coaches, parents, local high school coaches and ODP personnel.

 Two new game balls per season in the appropriate size are provided.